segmentio/segment-docs/src/unify/linked-profiles/linked-audiences.md

 ### Step 2a: Add an action destination

-To activate your Linked Audience, you'll first need to add an action destination.
+To activate your Linked Audience, you first need to add an action destination.

 From the Add destination window, select your destination and click **Next**.

 ### Step 2b: Select event
-After adding an actions destination, select what type of event you want to send to the destination.
+After adding an actions-based destination, select what type of event you want to send to the destination.
 Events update the destination about changes to your entity or audiences.
 You can then use these actions to orchestrate campaigns in other tools.

 You can send events:
 - When an entity on a profile changes: